herbertpdl/vuejs-login/README.md

 To run the Back-end Application, go to server folder and run the following commands on the Terminal: yarn install yarn start

+You need to register a new user to log in to the application.